kemsky/stream/README.md

 Stream is about 10x slower when accessed by index (`[index]`) and it seems to be Proxy overhead.
 If you need better performance (3x slower than Array) use methods to access stream items: `get(index:int):*` and `set(index:int, value:*):void`.

+## Build

+You can build library using Intelij Idea or Apache Maven.
+Generate ASDoc: `mvn flexmojos:asdoc`